Skip to main content

 }

-To make scripting even easier a simple artemis-api library is available to import into Deno scripts.
+To make scripting even easier a simple TypeScript library is available to import into your scripts.
 This allows users to create scripts without needing to know what functions are registered.
-There are two ways to use the artemis-api:

-The example script below shows TypeScrpt code that imports the artemis-api library to parse the SOFTWARE Registry file to get a list of installed programs
+The example script below shows TypeScript code that imports the artemis-api library to parse the SOFTWARE Registry file to get a list of installed programs

 interface InstalledPrograms {